Moving More - CancerChoices

 Most people, asked to guess the best healing practices for cancer, would likely put diet first, support groups second, and Moving More somewhere further down the line.
 In fact, says Julia Rowland, founding director of the Office of Cancer Survivorship at the National Cancer Institute, the science on exercise and cancer is the strongest of any of the lifestyle therapies.

-Like all the 7 Healing Practices, Moving More works best in combination with the rest.
+Like all the 7 Lifestyle Practices, Moving More works best in combination with the rest.
 Studies of women with breast cancer showed some benefit from a healthier diet, some benefit from exercise, but a big jump in benefit when exercise and a good diet are combined.

 Moving More is not just about exercise.
 Qigong, tai chi, yoga, and other movement therapies can also be beneficial.
 They may be more accessible if you are physically limited.
 There is a benefit from exercising or movement in nature.
 Being in nature is one of the great healing practices.
 Some cultures practice “nature baths” as a profound force for healing.